danseely/muddybot/README.md

 ## Usage

-Visit http://localhost/weather to see if it'll be muddy 3 days from now.
-Currently hardcoded to Ann Arbor, MI (48104).
+Visit http://localhost/weather and enter a zip code to see if it'll be muddy there 3 days from now.

 ## Run tests
 ```